 Chris Emsley is a Lecturer in Sports Development and Coaching.
 Chris’ research interests span across Physical Education, Sport Development and Management, employability, and learning and teaching.
 As an early career academic, Chris has so far engaged in projects with UK Sport, Team Wales (Commonwealth Games) and Coleagau Cymru.
 Chris has also presented at the annual conferences of Advance Higher Education (HE) and the National Association for Student Employment Services.
 As a Fellow of Advance HE Chris is very interested in effective pedagogies and as such is currently working on projects based upon soft skill development and effective assessment strategies in Higher Education.

-Rob Griffiths is the Deputy Head of School of Health, Sport and Professional Practice that includes the subject areas of sport, criminology, policing and security and chiropractic.
-His research interests lie within higher education curriculum design with a particular focus on enhancing the employability skills of students.
+Rob Griffiths' research interests lie within higher education curriculum design with a particular focus on enhancing the employability skills of students.
 This has involved extensive partnership work with national bodies including the Chartered Institute for the Management of Sport and Physical Activity and the English Football League Trust.

 Trevor Harris is Technical Demonstrator.
 He assists with the data collection of many studies within the Neurovascular Research Unit.
-I have been particularly involved in the football and rugby concussion research.
+He has been particularly involved in the football and rugby concussion research.

 Dr Stuart Jarvis's main research interest is in physical literacy.
 This focuses on the different dimensions of the definition and in particular the practical application of fundamental movement skills, health related physical fitness and psychosocial skills to promote levels of physical activity in children and adolescents.
 He is also interested in how physical activity, health and well-being is being promoted and delivered in the primary and secondary school physical education environment and in after school/community level sport.